RSI Explorer Grant Proposal Call

 - A Proposal Technical Narrative - 3 pages (11 pt font, 1 in margins, single-spaced), inclusive of figures and references.

 - A completed RSI Proposal Budget Worksheet.
-The budgets can be uploaded by grants managers to the secure Caltech box folder.
-For any questions or issues with uploads or access, please contact the RSI grants manager.
 (Note: Indirect Costs are not assessed on RSI Research Grants.)

-The Application Form, the Proposal Technical Narrative, and the signed Division Approval Form should be sent as e-mail attachments to xenia@caltech.edu with copy to ramonae@caltech.edu.
-The Proposal Budget Worksheets must be uploaded into the secure Caltech box folder.
+The Application Form, the Proposal Technical Narrative, and the Proposal Budget Worksheets must be attached to the application within PAM.

 Review Criteria: